14 Ways to Reduce Anxiety Naturally

 2. Anti-Inflammatory Diet

-Consuming a lot of vegetables is extremely important in order to replace B vitamins, potassium and magnesium.
-Making green juices or using a greens powder can be helpful.
+Consuming a lot of vegetables is extremely important in order to replace B vitamins, potassium, and magnesium.
+Making green juices or using a green powder can be helpful.
 Doing lemon or lime in water can help to replace lost potassium.

 causes inflammation, What Causes Inflammation?
 7 Key Contributors